microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraConditionalAccessPolicy.md

 ## Description

-this cmdlet allows an admin to get the Microsoft Entra ID conditional access policy.
+This cmdlet allows an admin to get the Microsoft Entra ID conditional access policy.
 Conditional access policies are custom rules that define an access scenario.

 ## Examples